You are here:

 Animal Eyes is a booklet designed to teach basic concepts of vision and explore the amazing eyes of the animal kingdom.
 Come discover eyes that look like yours, and eyes that are wildly different.
 Join scientists on their exciting quest to understand how animals actually see.

-Art and Vision: Seeing in 3-D is a booklet designed to help educators teach basic concepts of vision and special visual techniques that help to create the illusion of depth.
-It includes activities for youngsters and provides appropriate handouts.
+Art & Vision: Seeing in 3-D® is a booklet and a series of teacher handouts designed to help educators teach basic concepts of vision and special visual techniques that help to create the illusion of depth.
 Suitable for audiences ages 11 and up.